 Note: This coconut milk recipe can last up to four days upon straining.
 When frozen, it can last for three months.

-There’s no question surrounding the topic of feeding soy milk to infants; it should be avoided at all costs, as it can negatively affect their health.
-A report from the Children’s Hospital of Philadelphia notes that infants who consumed soy-based formulas had subtle changes in their reproductive system cells and tissues compared to those who used cow’s milk or breastmilk.31
+There’s no question surrounding the topic of feeding soy milk to infants; it should be avoided, as it can interfere with essential functions of body tissues and nutrient absorption.
+A report from the Children’s Hospital of Philadelphia notes that infants who consumed soy-based formulas had subtle changes in their reproductive system cells and tissues compared to those who used cow’s milk or breastmilk.38

-In another study, daily exposure of infants to soy formula caused a concentration of isoflavones that are 13,000 to 22,000 times higher than normal.32 In conclusion, researchers who published a study in Paediatrics & Child Health still recommend breastfeeding as the first choice for infant feeding.33 There is simply no comparison to what a mother’s breastmilk provides.
+In another study, daily exposure of infants to soy formula caused a concentration of isoflavones that are 13,000 to 22,000 times higher than normal.39 In conclusion, researchers who published a study in Paediatrics & Child Health still recommend breastfeeding as the first choice for infant feeding.40 There is simply no comparison to what a mother’s breastmilk provides.

-Drinking Soy Milk During Pregnancy Is Not Advised
+Drinking Soy Milk During Pregnancy Is Not Advised, Either

-Since soy milk is bad for babies, it’s safe to presume that it should be avoided by pregnant women as well.
-The majority of the soy used in soy products contains dangerous herbicides that can be disastrous to your health.
+Since soy milk is bad for babies, it’s safe to presume that it should be avoided by pregnant women, as well.
+As mentioned earlier, the majority of soy used in soy products contains dangerous herbicide residuals that can end up in your food and be disastrous to your health.
 Compounding the problem further, the soy milk you’re drinking is most likely made from GMO soybeans.

 In addition, soy inhibits mineral absorption, which can affect your unborn child’s health.
-In a study published in The American Journal of Clinical Nutrition, soy contains phytate, a substance that hinders the digestion of iron from other foods you eat.34 If your iron levels are too low, you might develop anemia, causing you to feel weak and tired all the time.35
+In a study published in The American Journal of Clinical Nutrition, soy contains phytate, a substance that hinders the digestion of iron from other foods you eat.41 If your iron levels are too low, you might develop anemia, causing you to feel weak and tired.42

 Soy Milk Nutrition Facts